 - New or double-click the entry you wish to Edit.

 If the entry has a Distribution Code of "1", "J" or "S" the Form 1099-R is Subject to Form 5329 Penalty.
 If the distribution amount qualifies for a penalty exclusion, you can select the exclusion description by answering YES to the onscreen prompt, "Does the Amount being Carried to Form 5329 Qualify for Any Penalty Exclusion?"
 If the distribution is from a pension plan or IRA, the transfer option should be "Transfer 1099-R Box 2a to Form 5329, Part I, Line 1".

-you will then be asked "Does the Amount being Carried to Form 5329 Qualify for Any Penalty Exclusion?"
-If the taxpayer is claiming an exclusion from the 10% Additional Tax for Early Withdrawal, this question should be answered YES and the appropriate exclusion code would be selected.The user will then enter the amount of the gross distribution that was reported in Box 2a that qualifies for an exclusion.
+You will then be asked "Does the Amount being Carried to Form 5329 Qualify for Any Penalty Exclusion?"
+If the taxpayer is claiming an exclusion from the 10% Additional Tax for Early Withdrawal, answer YES, select the appropriate exclusion code, then enter the amount of the amount in Box 2a that qualifies for an exclusion.

 Note: This is a guide on entering Form 5329 into the TaxSlayer Pro program.
 This is not intended as tax advice.